 - Multiple status updates within only a few seconds, which increases when user is refreshing the Teams chat window within the browser.

-This has a noticeable impact on how Luware products handle Agent presence, availability and reporting features. → Until this is resolved by Microsoft we strongly advise to exclusively use the locally installed Teams Client App for all productive users of your organization.
+→ Until this is resolved by Microsoft we strongly advise to exclusively use a locally installed Teams Client App for all productive users of your organization.

 Workflows in relation to your status